Machine Learning with MATLAB Overview

 Neural networks are also a common approach for supervised and unsupervised learning.
 Neural Network Toolbox provides additional algorithms and point-and-click apps that guide you through the process of training and testing neural networks.

 Machine learning algorithms are often used in enterprise systems.
-Using MATLAB Compiler with add-on builder products, you can integrate your MATLAB models directly into applications written in Java and .NET.
-Models can also be deployed as Excel add-ins, and standalone executables.
+Using MATLAB Compiler with add-on builder products, you can integrate your MATLAB models directly into applications written in Java, and .NET models can also be deployed as Excel add-ins and standalone executables.
+For more information on machine learning, click a link below.